-The reverse WFLIPF is defined as a WFLIPF travelling in the opposite direction (right to left vs. left to right) from the original WFLIPF, immediately following it.
+The reverse WFLIPF(I or O) is defined as a WFLIPF(I or O) travelling in the opposite direction (right to left vs. left to right) from the original WFLIPF(I or O), immediately following it.
+A WFLIPFI is considered a reverse of either the WFLIPFI or the WFLIPFO if done in the opposite direction immediately after as described above and similarly for the WFLIPFO with the WFLIPFI or the WFLIPFO.